DBM-German/DBM-German-Bot/README.md

 ## EN | How to run the bot with Docker

-1. Build the Docker image via `npm run build`
+1. Build the Docker image via `npm run build` / `npm run build-arm`
 2. Create a data directory or Docker volume on your host machine and copy the DBM data files into it
 3. Open the copied `settings.json` and insert the bot token and client id
 4. Start a container using `docker run` and a mount to the data directory